 There is no vast difference in the usage of the aperture at night and during the day.
 However, during the nighttime, a small aperture will require long shutter speeds.
 On the other hand, as the background is black, you don’t need to worry about obtaining a wide depth of field.
 Therefore, you can use larger apertures at night.

 ISO is a measurement of the digital sensor’s sensitivity to light.
-Higher ISO means the digital sensor is more sensitive to light and allows a short shutter speed or a small aperture.
+A higher ISO means the digital sensor is more sensitive to light and allows a short shutter speed or a small aperture.